-APPLYING THE CGT CONCESSIONS TO A CAPITAL GAIN FROM A SMALL BUSINESS ASSET can disregard the entire capital gain do not need to complete the remaining steps.
+APPLYING THE CGT CONCESSIONS TO A CAPITAL GAIN FROM A SMALL BUSINESS ASSET

-The flowchart on page 8 shows the order in which you apply capital losses and the CGT concessions to each capital gain.
+The flowchart on page x shows the order in which you apply capital losses and the CGT concessions to each capital gain.

 You do not necessarily have to go through each step.
 For example, if you qualify for the small business 15-year exemption, you: